Getting in Recovery

 Whether you’re dealing with an addiction to prescription medications, street drugs, Alcohol, or a combination of substances, getting in recovery isn’t easy – after all, recovery involves making your addiction issues your primary focus in life.
 You’ll need to put yourself first, which can be tough to do, especially if you’re juggling the demands of a family, career, school, or other day-to-day pressures.

-By the time you’ve recognized the fact that drugs and Alcohol are a problem for you, chances are good you’ve already had difficulty dealing with your relationships, you work, and your home life.
+By the time you’ve recognized the fact that drugs and Alcohol are a problem for you, chances are good you’ve already had difficulty dealing with your relationships, you work, and your home life and getting into recovery is necessary.
 Pretending that you have everything under control takes a lot of time and energy, and sooner or later, things will start to fall apart.
 Despite what you might think, getting into recovery isn’t a selfish choice – it’s the best thing you can do to take care of yourself and the people you care about.

-The first step in your recovery journey will be detoxing – this means getting clean and sober.
-In most cases, addicts and Alcoholics need the help of a medical professional to manage detox symptoms, which can range from lasting just a few hours, to days, weeks, or even months.
+The first step in your recovery journey will start with a drug and Alcohol detox program – this means getting clean and sober.
+Only you will know when you are ready to begin detox.
+In most cases, addicts and Alcoholics need the help of a medical professional to manage detox symptoms, which can range from lasting just a few hours to days, weeks, or even months.
 Detoxing can be hazardous, especially if you try to go cold turkey off highly addictive drugs like Opiates.
 The fact that you’re ready to get sober is great, it’s important to recognize that you might need medical supervision to slowly and safely wean off the drugs you’ve been abusing.

 Some recovery programs are co-ed, while others are open to only men, or only women.
 You’ll need to consider whether you’d prefer to be a part of a mixed facility, or if you’d feel more comfortable in a single-sex treatment center.

-Outpatient recovery is offered in some areas, although it’s not as common as inpatient rehab simply because the outcomes are better for those who start their recovery journey at a residential treatment facility.
+Intensive Outpatient Treatment Programs (IOP) are offered in some areas, although it’s not as common as the Inpatient Treatment Programs simply because the outcomes are better for those who start their recovery journey at a residential treatment facility.
 During outpatient treatment, you continue to live in your own home while attending meetings, education sessions, and therapy appointments designed to be similar to what you’d experience at an inpatient center.

 Once you’ve committed to the recovery process, you’ll be starting on a lifelong journey that takes hard work, dedication and a commitment to sobriety.
-Remember that although there is no cure for addiction, you can successfully overcome your substance abuse and lead a happy, healthy life that’s free from the pain and struggles associated with drug and Alcohol abuse.
+Even though there is no cure for addiction, you can successfully overcome your substance abuse and lead a happy, healthy life free from the struggles that come with drug and Alcohol abuse.

 55% of all inhalant-related deaths are nearly instantaneous, known as “Sudden Sniffing Death Syndrome.”

-Addiction impacts every aspect of your life, and so does recovery.
-While no two-addicted people will experience recovery in the same way, many people who are dealing with substance abuse issues experience similar thoughts, feelings, and behaviors – these are often referred to as stages of the recovery process.
+A long-term or heavy Alcohol or drug addiction impacts every aspect of your life, and so does recovery.
+While no two-addicted people will experience recovery, in the same way, many people who are dealing with substance abuse issues experience similar thoughts, feelings, and behaviors – these are often referred to as stages of the recovery process.

 The first stage of addiction recovery is when you start to develop an awareness of your problem.
 This is the point when you first consider that your drug or Alcohol use may be having a negative effect on your relationships, your career, and even your health, however, you aren’t quite ready to stop using yet.